ofirs22/url-shortener/README.md

    - You can signup using the signup button and login using the login button
    - JWT and userId will be saved in the localstorage and will be sent with every call that requires authorization

-:) Hope you enjoy it
+:) Hope you enjoy itץ